 Most competitive intelligence reads like a news wire.
 "Acme launched a new dashboard."
 "RivalCo hired a VP of Sales."
-"CompetitorX raised their enterprise tier by 15%."
-Each observation stands alone, stripped of context, delivered weeks after anyone paying attention already noticed.
+"CompetitorX raised their enterprise tier 15%."
+Each observation isolated, stripped of context, delivered weeks after anyone paying attention had already noticed.

 | Signal Channel | Lead Time | Signal Strength | Collection Difficulty | Best For |